Southern Alps Traverse: Preparation, Food, and Gear

 https://www.t-forest.com/alpsinfo/climber/lodgeinfo/

-Day 6: Hyakkenborayama-no-ie hinan-goya 百間洞山の家 ➩ Hijiridaira-goya 聖平小屋 (tent 2,000 yen advanced reservation required) (water available) 7hrs 30 mins / 9.6km
+Day 6: Hyakkenborayama-no-ie hinan-goya 百間洞山の家 ➩ Hijiridaira-goya 聖平小屋 (tent 2,000 yen advanced online reservations are required) (water available) 7hrs 30 mins / 9.6km

 https://ikawa-kanko.com/#hijiridaira